cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 ---
-title: How to Upgrade mdcms
+title: How to Upgrade Lightweight CMS
 mtime: 2021/7/10
 ---

 ## Prologue

-As most software, mdcms envolves with time.
-You may want to upgrade mdcms for new features or bug fixes.
+As most software, Lightweight CMS envolves with time.
+You may want to upgrade Lightweight CMS for new features or bug fixes.
 This guide demonstrates the process, explaining the rationale as well.

 ## Synopsis

-Here are two-step pseudo commands to upgrade your mdcms repo:
+Here are two-step pseudo commands to upgrade your Lightweight CMS repo:

 ```shell
 $ cd path/to/your/mdcms/site
 $ git pull https://github.com/cwchentw/mdcms.git
 ```

-Technically, you merge your mdcms snapshot with master branch of mdcms repo.
+Technically, you merge your Lightweight CMS snapshot with master branch of Lightweight CMS repo.
 Git will manage the process without manual intervention unless there are any conflict between codes of the two repositories.

 In the following text, we will indicate what you should be aware to avoid code conflicts.